global-asp/asp-source/en/0291_what-vusis-sister-said.md

 eating.

 ##
-“What shall I do?” cried Vusi.
+"What shall I do?" cried Vusi.
-“The cow that ran away was a gift, in return for the thatch the builders gave me.
+"The cow that ran away was a gift, in return for the thatch the builders gave me.
 The builders gave me the thatch because they broke the stick